hugoalh/hugoalh/universal-guide/contributing.md

 ### Create A Security Vulnerability Report

-*Please visit the [GitHub Docs - Privately reporting a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability) for the steps to create a security vulnerability report.*
+*Please visit the ["GitHub Docs - Privately reporting a security vulnerability"](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability) for the steps to create a security vulnerability report.*

+> [!CAUTION]
+> Never report security vulnerabilities publicly, any public security vulnerability report will be rejected and deleted without notice.

 > [!NOTE]
 > If that project have not enabled the Security Advisories system (mostly cause by misconfiguration), please [create an issue](#create-an-issue) to request enable it.

-> [!CAUTION]
-> Never report security vulnerabilities publicly, any public security vulnerability report will be rejected and deleted.